 Community Charity Airshow

-At the Brantford Airport Wednesday August 30, 2017Gates open 11AM – Flying show 2PM to 5PM
+At the Brantford Airport Wednesday August 28, 2019Gates open 10 am –

 Arrive early to avoid traffic!
-Gates open at 11 AM.
-Flying show 2 PM — 5 PM.
+Gates open at 10 am.
+Flying Show Starts at 12:30 pm.

-Captain Matthew Kutryk is the pilot for the 2017 CF-18 Demo flying his specially painted CF-18 Hornet commemorating Canada's 150th Anniversary of Confederation.
+The 2019 CF-18 Hornet celebrates the RCAF’s pathway to the stars and the 70th Anniversary of NATO.
 As the Royal Canadian Air Force’s frontline multi-role fighter, the modernized CF-18 is used for air defence, air superiority, tactical support, training, aerobatic demonstration and aerospace testing and evaluation.
 Its twin engines generate enough thrust to lift 24 full-size pick-up trucks off the ground.

 Formed in 1967, the team continue to perform thrilling aerobatic shows and breathtaking fly pasts in their CT-114 Tutor jet.
 The Snowbirds are honoured to uphold their proud legacy to inspire all Canadians by showcasing the skill, professionalism, and teamwork of the men and women of the Canadian Armed Forces.